 Button Press to Press and hold to ENT-1W/25W Choose an option on a menu or to display the GPS data.
-Change the transmit power (see page 14).
+Change the transmit power (see page 18).
 CHANNEL UP Move up one channel at a time.
 Move quickly up the channels.
 CHANNEL DOWN Move down one channet at a time.
 Move quickly down the channels.
-16/9-TRI 1st press: Go to Channel 16.
-2nd press: Go to Channel 9.
-3rd press: Go back to the original channel.
-Go into Triple Watch or Dual Watch mode (see page 14).
+16/9-TRI 1st press: Go to Channel 16.2nd press: Go to Channel 9.3rd press: Go back to the original channel.Go into Triple Watch or Dual Watch mode (see page 18).
 CLR-SCAN Go to previous menu or cursor position in menu mode.
 Start scanning the channels saved in memory.
 WX-MEM Listen to the current weather conditions in your area.
-Save a channel into memory or remove a channel from memory.
-CALL-MENU Display the call menu.
+Save a channel into memory or remove a channel from memory CALL-MENU Display the call menu.
 Display the normal menu.
-Select the nature of your distress for a distress call.
+DISTRESS Select the nature of your distress for a distress call.
 Transmit a distress call.

-Connector/Cable Connects to For details, see Antenna connector Connecting the radio (see page 30).
+Connector/Cable Connects to For details, see Antenna connector External VHF antenna with a male PL259 (SO238) connector and 50 $\Omega$ impedance.
+Minimum 4 ft, 3dB rated antenna for sailboats, 8 ft, 6 dB rated for power boats.
+Connecting the radio (see page 33).
 Power cable Nominal 13.8 VDC power supply with negative ground (10.5 VDC to 16.0 VDC) (Red wire +, black wire -).
-Connecting the radio (see page 30).
 Accessory cable GPS receiver, GPS chartplotter.
-Connecting accessories (see page 31).
+Connecting accesso (see page 34).